Helen G. James: Life and career

 Helen G. James enlisted in the United States Air Force in 1952.
 She started as a radio operator and was later promoted to crew chief.
 Eventually she achieved the rank of Airman Second Class.
-In 1955, the Office of Special Investigations (OSI) started following and spying her as part of the Lavender Scare campaign to remove lesbian and gay people from government employment.
-They arrested her and interrogated her for hours, and finally she was discharged as "undesirable" from the US Air Force.
+In 1955, the Office of Special Investigations (OSI) started following and spying on her work and personal life during the Lavender Scare campaign to remove lesbian and gay people from government employment as communism began to increase and become an immediate risk in the United States.
+They placed James under arrest and began interrogation which lasted hours, threatening to disclose her sexuality to her relations and friends if she did not sign discharge papers from the Air Force.
+James received "undesirable" discharge from the US Air Force on the 3rd March, 1955.
+James was also stripped of her commission in the Air Force Reserves in August 1955, with another "undesirable" discharge.

 After that, she moved to California, where she got an advanced degree in physical therapy from Stanford University.
 She has been a physical therapist ever since.
 From 1972 she was a member of the faculty at California State University, Fresno, until she went into private practice in 1989.

-In 1960, she was able to upgrade her status from "undesirable" to "General Discharge under Honorable Conditions."
-However, that status did not allow her to have access to basic services other veterans could receive, such as healthcare or banking benefits from the USAA.
+On the 8th April, 1960, she applied to upgrade her status from "undesirable" to "General Discharge under Honorable Conditions."
+However, the National Personal Records Center notified James that her military records were unable to be retrieved.
+This change was later made but the newfound status did not allow her to have access to basic services other veterans could receive, such as healthcare or banking benefits from the USAA.
 In 2018 she successfully sued the US Air Force to change her status to “honorable”, making her eligible for all veterans benefits, including access to healthcare from the U.S. Department of Veterans Affairs and burial in a national cemetery.

 In January 2018, she decided to donate her album of photographs to the Smithsonian, to be featured in the National Air and Space Museum.